AppHackTF2021/apphack-workshop/README.md

 You will not need to install Terraform, the AWS CLI or any other packages on your computers to complete this challenge.
 You will be provided with a virtual environment which already contains all the tools needed.

-To get started, open up a web browser of you choice and navigate to [AWS URL].
+To get started, open up a web browser of you choice and navigate to https://console.aws.amazon.com/?nc2 .
 Use the team name and password we provided you to sign in to the AWS console
 ...

 # Stage 0